alimajed92/gen-ai-ResumeRanker/README.md

     - Ask if you want to run the application now (Y/N).

 3. Change the [env.example](http://_vscodecontentref_/2) to [.env](http://_vscodecontentref_/3) and fill in the environment variables.
+## Usage

+1. Run the application:
+    ```sh
+    python run.py
+    ```

+2. Open your web browser and go to `http://localhost:8501` to access the Streamlit app.

+3. Upload resumes in PDF format and provide a job description to rank the candidates.

 ## Docker Setup